MDS EDUCATIONAL MISSION

 PROGRAM APPLICATION INSTRUCTIONS

-Interested organizations or institutions must first apply to MDS to request permission to use the Course.
+Interested organizations or institutions must first apply to MDS to request permission to use the curriculum.
 Licensing fees may apply.
 The following options will be available:

-- Application for use of Parkinson and Movement Disorders course material - no funding needed from MDS
+- Application for use of Parkinson and Movement Disorders curriculum material - no funding needed from MDS

-- Application for use of Parkinson and Movement Disorders course material - funding requested from MDS (only for countries where Movement Disorder specialists are under-represented)
+- Application for use of Parkinson and Movement Disorders curriculum material - funding requested from MDS (only for countries where Movement Disorder specialists are under-represented)

-- I would like to use the Parkinson and Movement Disorders course material but have some questions to ask.
+- I would like to use the Parkinson and Movement Disorders curriculum material but have some questions to ask.
 Click here to e-mail firstname.lastname@example.org.

 Click here to upload your completed application.